tempo-riz/deepgram_speech_to_text/README.md

 String json3 = await deepgram.transcribeFromBytes(List.from([1, 2, 3, 4, 5]));

 // -------------------- From a stream  --------------------
-  // for example : from a microphone https://pub.dev/packages/record (other packages would work too as long as they provide a stream) final micStream = await AudioRecorder().startStream(RecordConfig(
+  // For example : from a microphone https://pub.dev/packages/record (other packages would work too as long as they provide a stream) final micStream = await AudioRecorder().startStream(RecordConfig(
       encoder: AudioEncoder.pcm16bits,
       sampleRate: 16000,